robbinscpcg/packer-ldap-proxy/README.md

     ```
     packer validate
     ```
 1. Run the build.
-Ensure that a role that has Secrets Manager access is specified on the command-line.
+Ensure that a role that has Secrets Manager access is specified on the command-line by specifying it as an additional variable.
     ```
     packer build -var packer_profile='Packer_Build_Role' ldap-proxy.json
     ```